-For the flooring of the cellar, pick a product that will tolerate a high-humidity environment.
+For the flooring of the cellar, pick a product that tolerates a high-humidity environment.
 Wood flooring may or may not be a good choice with the high levels of humidity within a typical wine cellar.

 If you do install wood flooring, an engineered product (solid veneer bonded to plywood structural layer) may be a more stable choice.
-Tile will work but again is more expensive and complicated to install – especially if you are adding insulation to the floor.
+Tile will work, but again it’s more expensive and complicated to install – especially if you are adding insulation to the floor.

 Vinyl products and continuous or tiled synthetic flooring would likely be good choices, but choose a product that does not have a strong odor.
 Some rubber flooring mats have a strong odor that would be unpleasant in your wine cellar.